diambra/arena/README.md

 ## Interfaced games

-This is the list of currenly interfaced games:
+This is the list of currently interfaced games:
 - Dead Or Alive ++
 - Street Fighter III: 3rd Strike (Coming Soon)
 - Tekken Tag Tournament (Coming Soon)